tbird20d/upstream-analysis-tools/README.md

 The tools allow you to compare a Linux kernel source tree with it's upstream (mainline) source, and gather various statistics and information about it.
-It is intended to allow individuals and companies assess the status of a particular source tree, by seeing how much code is out-of-tree, and where that code is concentrated.
+It is intended to allow individuals and companies to assess the status of a particular source tree, by seeing how much code is out-of-tree, and where that code is concentrated.

 These tools were originally written by Tim Bird, at Sony and Sony